nitin-dominic/NR/_pages/profiles.md

     image_circular: false # crops the image to make it circular
     more_info: >
   - align: right
+    image: ai.jpg
+    content: aijl.md
+    image_circular: false # crops the image to make it circular
+    more_info: >
+  - align: right
     image: GW.webp
     content: grand_weaver.md
     image_circular: false # crops the image to make it circular